---dev

-Use sys.executable -m conda in wrapper scripts instead of CONDA_EXE.
+--dev Use sys.executable -m conda in wrapper scripts instead of CONDA_EXE.
 This is mainly for use during tests where we test new conda sources against old Python versions.

--c, --channel Additional channel to search for packages.
+-c, -channel Additional channel to search for packages.
 These are URLs searched in the order they are given (including local directories using the 'file://' syntax or simply a path like '/home/conda/mychan' or '../mychan').
 Then, the defaults or channels from .condarc are searched (unless --override-channels is given).
 You can use 'defaults' to get the default packages for conda.
 You can also use any name and the .condarc channel_alias value will be prepended.
-The default channel_alias is https://conda.anaconda.org/.
+The default channel_alias is figured or within local backups.
+Conda will try whatever you specify, but will ultimately fall back to repodata.json if your specs are not satisfiable with what you specify here.
+This is used to employ repodata that is smaller and reduced in time scope.
+You may pass this flag more than once.
+Leftmost entries are tried first, and the fallback to repodata.json is added for you automatically.
+For more information, see conda config --describe repodata fns.